-After successfully mastering the art of being a modern multi-hyphenate, Beth took some time with FRONTRUNNER Founder/Publisher Edward Symes and Music contributor Gugundeep Kaur to share her creative process when making music, her upcoming record, and her personal music recommendations.
+After successfully mastering the art of being the modern multi-hyphenate, Beth shared with FRONTRUNNER her creative process, her new record, and her personal music recommendations.

 How would you describe your musical process and did it change when making this record?

 I started writing on my own, so the lyrics were the first things that I was set on early on, and didn’t change much.
 Except for a song like “Heroine”, where we really shifted the song completely in the studio, lyrically.
 So lyrics were the first thing, and I remember having the lyrics for “Innocence” and “I’m The Man” really early on.
 What I wasn’t sure on was what musical expressions they would be left on and a good thing I did was to go into the studio with Johnny Hostile and we tried many many versions of the songs, sometimes we would have five or six versions for one track.
 The idea was to try to explore and do a lot of research into the sounds we kept sort of like lab work.
-We wouldn’t set boundaries on the genre and if we wanted it to sound like a drum base pack, we would do it we wouldn’t try to pull back you know.
+We wouldn’t set boundaries on the genre and if we wanted it to sound like a drum-and-bass track, we would do it.
+We wouldn’t try to pull back, you know?
 So we have these patches of sound and some of the songs were kept that way like “We Will Sin Together” a song that we did that way, Johnny Hostile and myself.
 Then some songs needed more work.

 What it was like working with Atticus Ross and how did he influence the record?